 Heckin’ Unicorn is a Singapore-based queer brand that’s made by queer people, for queer people.
 We’re here to provide you with ways to express your identity — ways that are beyond kitschy rainbows and flashy flags.

 We’re here to challenge the heteronormative narrative that surrounds us everywhere we go, so that the world can be a kinder place for all.
 We’re here to spread the message of love, because we know that there’s plenty to go around without the need to restrict access to it.

 All products are designed by our resident Singaporean unicorn 🦄

 Giving back to the community is important to us.
 Over the last few years, Heckin’ Unicorn has been actively donating and supporting LGBTQ+ community organisations and initiatives.
 Here's a brief summary of what we've done.

 We designed our first transgender pin in 2019, and pledged to donate all of the profits from the pin to The T Project, a local trans shelter in Singapore.
+A earring was launched in 2022, with all profits also going to The T Project.
 This collaboration is still ongoing today.